 Rebalancing is not primarily intended to be used for tactical asset allocation.
 The Board will not attempt to time the rise or fall of the investment markets by moving away from long-term targets because (1) market timing may result in lower returns than buy-and-hold strategies; (2) there is little or no evidence that one can consistently and accurately predict market timing opportunities; and (3) rebalancing too often may result in excessive transaction costs.
-Recognizing the risks of market timing, the Board may authorize staff to rebalance assets within or among asset classes without breaching Board-established asset allocation policy threshold bands.
-Such rebalancing would be subject to an annually approved Tactical Asset Allocation Plan (TAAP) in order to enhance incremental performance during periods of market dislocations.
-The Board will renew the TAAP before the start of each fiscal year.
+However, the Board may authorize staff to rebalance assets within or among asset classes without breaching Board-established asset allocation policy threshold bands.
+Such rebalancing would be subject to an annually approved Adaptive Asset Allocation Plan (AAAP) in order to enhance incremental performance, protect portfolio value, or improve the risk-return profile of the portfolio.
+The Board will consider the approval of a new AAAP or renewal of an existing AAAP within three months prior to the start of each fiscal year.
+The approved AAAP will be effective on July 1 of each year.
+Should the Board choose not to renew an AAAP, the existing AAAP may continue to be implemented; however, new AAAP ositions may not be introduced until a continuance of the existing AAAP or new AAAP is approved by the Board.